Information Technology Governance

 - brings together individuals with responsibility for both enterprise and local technology in forums to discuss how best to manage these services, and

-- helps IT Services anticipate new needs and priorities by engaging leaders from around the University in regular conversations about their future needs.
+- helps Information Technology anticipate new needs and priorities by engaging leaders from around the University in regular conversations about their future needs.

 Effective IT governance